dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) graphics library supports traditional graphics transforms, which are implemented as methods on the `ICanvas` object.
+.NET Multi-platform App UI (.NET MAUI) graphics supports traditional graphics transforms, which are implemented as methods on the `ICanvas` object.
 Mathematically, transforms alter the coordinates and sizes that you specify in `ICanvas` drawing methods, when the graphical objects are rendered.

 The following transforms are supported: